CamGraPhIC: Shaping the Future of Graphene-Integrated Photonics

 On the next layer, it comes into play that graphene is wavelength-agnostic: We can process a wide range of optical wavelengths using just a single device allowing for greater bandwidth.
 Conventional transceivers usually have four lines transmitting typically 50 gigabits per second.
 We can use 16 lines at a rate of 100 gigabits per second using coarse wavelength division multiplexing, which means that we can build 1.6 terabit per second transceivers.

 Regarding the next layer, less heat generation means we can package the transceivers more compactly and even co-package them with the chips.
-Reducing the distance between transceiver and chips means that electrons need to travel less and allows for shorter latency, which is crucial for applications such as autonomous vehicles or processing financial transactions.
+Reducing the distance between transceivers and chips means that electrons need to travel less and allows for shorter latency, which is crucial for applications such as autonomous vehicles or processing financial transactions.

 As for evaluating the startup opportunity, we considered three things: